-Upon confirmation by the client approval for a dental implant restoration, our implant specialist will extensively analyse your situation.
-Eligibility for an implant could be determined by the age and health of a patient.
+Upon confirmation by the client approval for a dental implant restoration, our implant specialist will extensively analyze your situation.
+Eligibility for an implant is be determined by the age and health.

 Our team will take 3D imaging and x-rays of your teeth.
-This will allow our aesthetic dentist experts to provide the best treatment design strategy and processes available.
+This allows our restorative dentist to provide the best treatment strategy.

 Prior to implant insertion, our dentists will prepare the surgery area and oral health for implant surgery.